 I am a doctoral candidate in Penn's philosophy department, also studying social, cognitive, and affective neuroscience in Penn's Center for Neuroscience and Society.
-My primary research interests are in normative ethics, applied ethics (especially bio/neuroethics), and the philosophy of race.
-More specifically, I am interested in the ethics of neuroenhancements, and the role of race theory in medical practice.
-I have secondary interests in (neo-)Aristotelian virtue ethics.
+My primary research interests are in ethics (especially bio/neuroethics) and the philosophy of race.
+More specifically, I am interested in the ethics of neuroenhancements and the role of race theory in medicine and neuroscience.
+I am also interested in (neo-)Aristotelian virtue ethics.

 Outside of philosophy, I enjoy spending time with my family outdoors (usually playing sports), dancing, watching all things comedy related, and nerding out about superhero lore.